 As the names suggest, you need to complete a Syllabus Quiz and Research Topic Survey.
 The former is to ensure that you understand the course requirements.
 The survey is designed to help you identify a topic for your research paper.
-You need to complete this by 12pm (noon) August 26th 2021.
+You need to complete these by 12pm (noon) February 3rd 2022.